PaulGG/Simple-Markdown-Online-Note-Taker/README.md

 - Light/dark theme (dark based off of Dracula)

 It is built with VueJS in TypeScript, and uses Vuex for state management.
 Thank you to open source technology for making this possible.

+## Future

+Right now it's easy for anyone to just build this and use it as a static site.
+While the local storage feature in the browser is nice, maybe I will create a different version of this app to be server based so that users can log in, have notes in the 'cloud', and have the ability to download markdown files.
+Loads of things I could do with this, but for now this is just a simple frontend static webpage note taker.